 Hazelhoff Centre for Financial Law

-The Hazelhoff Centre for Financial Law provides academic education and performs research in the field of financial law.
+The Hazelhoff Centre for Financial Law provides academic teaching and performs research in the field of financial law.

 We study financial law in a broad sense.
 As we understand it, financial law encompasses, inter alia, the legal aspects of financial supervision, functioning of financial markets, finance transactions, market abuse, payment systems, duties of care in the banking sector, corporate governance, bank insolvency and liability in the financial sector.

-Our working field therefore not only extends to European developments in the area of financial law, but also to Anglo-American and supranational developments which affect the financial markets.
+Our working field therefore extends to European developments in the area of financial law and to Anglo-American and supranational developments which affect the financial markets.